-While we're busy browsing our favorite vintage décor sources for the perfect Eames chair or a rare Karl Springer lamp, we can also feel great about the fact that we're also technically recycling at the same time.
-There's just one small issue: Those of us who aren't expert antique buyers can sometimes feel a little overwhelmed by buying vintage.
+While we're busy browsing our favorite vintage décor sources for the perfect Eames chair or a rare Karl Springer lamp, we can also feel great about the fact that we're technically recycling at the same time.
+There's just one small issue: Those of us who aren't expert antique buyers can sometimes feel a little overwhelmed when buying vintage furniture online.
 What is the piece I'm buying really worth?
 How do I know if it's even authentic?
 Can I negotiate the price?
-We tapped four experts at the forefront of everything consignment, estate sales, and vintage buying and selling to demystify everything you need to know about shopping vintage—take note!
+We tapped four experts at the forefront of everything consignment, estate sales, and vintage buying and selling to demystify everything you need to know about buying vintage furniture online.
+Take note!

 Know Your Designers